Ksuzart/Ksuzart.github.io/README.md

 # What I do not like
 - I do not like to **cook**
 - I do not like to cook **my own** food
-- I do not like to clean the kitchen after cooking, but I do it, of course
+- I do not like to clean the kitchen, but I do it, of course
 - I do not like _boring_ people, but this is another aspect of me

 # What I like to do
 - Dance
-- Sports
+- Fitness
 - Learn new things, apart from cooking
 - Baking.
-Yes, unlike cooking, **baking is an exact science**.
+Unlike cooking, **baking is an exact science**.
 Cooking is, as mentioned above, an **art**

 ```markdown
 Hahaha, I will keep this here, so that I do not forget how to code such a framed text.
 I will get there some day.